cse110-fa22-group9/Team9Repository/admin/Team Logs/week8.md

 #### Method 2: Stay in the same page.
 Instead of creating a new page, we could also simply insert the expanded card write below the small cards.

+## Anchoring
+The anchoring between two website is base on the index.
+Inside the smallShowCard and smallMovieCard class it will link to it's corresponding subpage and editpage.
+The way to achive this is to use index add a parameter into link.

+For example:

 ## Other Pages
 TODO.